 If Seattle University has received three or more returned checks on a student's account, further check writing privileges for the student at Seattle University will be revoked, after which the Student Financial Services Office will accept only verified funds as payment on the account.

 Failure to pay all tuition and other fees in full for any quarter or session will result in a restriction being placed on the student's record.
-The student will be blocked from registering for future quarters, from receiving a transcript or diploma, and from the use of university facilities such as the library or Connolly Center.
+The student will be blocked from registering for future quarters, from receiving a transcript or diploma, and from the use of university facilities such as the library or the Redhawk Center.

 Delinquent accounts may be referred to a commercial collection agency and may be reported to national credit bureaus.
 All costs, expenses and fees (including, but not limited to, attorney fees, court costs, and other out-of-pocket expenses) incurred by the University in collecting or attempting to collect a past-due account are the student's responsibility and will be charged to the student's account.

 For these reasons, it's important that you immediately contact Student Financial Services to resolve any past due account issues.